timbo-rafa/distributed_cache/README.md

 [Cross Data Center Replication (XDCR)](https://docs.couchbase.com/server/6.5/manage/manage-xdcr/xdcr-management-overview.html) allows us to continuously replicate data from a bucket on one cluster to another bucket in another cluster, possibly located in another geolocation.
+This makes our system still able to deliver and even more fault-tolerant, should a data center become unavailable.

 ### 3 - Near real time replication of data across Geolocation.
 Writes need to be in real time.